anthonygauthier/MySimpleORM/README.md

 # MySimpleORM
 MySimpleORM is a simple PHP/MySQL Object-relational mapping library.
 It started out as a personal and educational project, but turned into this little project you see here.

-## Documentation

-Still in the writing process!

-## Requirements
+## Setting up MySimpleORM (MsORM)

 To be able to use the ORM, you need to have a PHP application and a MySQL database.
-The requirements are quite simple.
-Create your object classes following this simple guideline.

-1. Your PHP class must have the same name as your table.
-For instance; to be able to use your class "Users" you must have a table named "Users" in your MySQL schema.
+Follow these simple guidelines to setup MsORM on your PHP web application.

+### Database-side guidelines

+1. The names of your table are going to be the names of your object classes in PHP.
+Therefore, a table named "Users" will refer to the class "Users".
+2. Make sure that your primary keys all start with "ID".
+For instance; "IDUsers".

+### Application-side setup

-2. Make sure to require the "BaseClass.php" file in your class and then extend your class with it.
+1. Make sure to "require" the "BaseClass.php" file in your class file and then extend your class with it.
 3. Make sure that your class attributes are all equivalent to your table columns and ensure that they all have the same name.
 4. Create your getters/setters.
-5. Read the documentation (soon to be available) to understand how to select/update/delete/insert objects to your DB.
+5. Read the (short) documentation to understand how to select/update/delete/insert objects to your DB.
 6. Don't forget to modify the "Database.php" class with your database information.

-### Example of a class
+#### Example of a class

 ```php
 require_once("BaseClass.php");